-App stores abhor vacuums.
+App stores despise vacuums.
 If there is a niche to be filled, some app developer will try to fill it.
-It should come as no surprise, then, that there are several apps available that allow users to repost content on Instagram, such as Repost for Instagram and Insta Repost.
-These apps tend to be free — with ads — and are pretty straightforward.
-Here’s how the process works with Repost for Instagram, but other apps will be similar.
+You may be aware that there are several apps that allow users to repost content on Instagram.
+Apps like Repost for Instagram and Insta Repost are usually free — with the price of dealing with annoying ads — and are pretty straightforward.
+Here’s how the process works with Repost for Instagram; most other apps are fairly similar.

-Once you’ve downloaded and installed Repost for Instagram, first launch Instagram.
-Find a post you want to repost and tap the three-dots button in upper-right corner.
+Once you’ve downloaded and installed Repost for Instagram, you’ll first need to launch Instagram.
+After that, find a post you want to repost and tap the three-dots button in the upper-right corner.

 Tap the button labeled Copy Link.

 When you’re ready to repost the image, tap on it, adjust the variables to where you want them, and tap the repost button.
-Boom.
-You’re finished!
+It’s as pain-free as that.